myTerminal/twiner/README.md

 ## To-Do

 - Add more commonly used setup tasks
-- Add support for more distros
+- Add support for Void Linux
 - Provide more options for installing a display manager